 The aftermath of a wild brawl between the Washington Nationals and San Francisco Giants was just as crazy as the start.

-A benches-clearing brawl ensued as both dugouts emptied at AT&T Park between the heated National League powerhouse clubs.
+A benches-clearing brawl ensued as both dugouts emptied at AT&T Park between the heated National League clubs.
 This 2017 Memorial Day weekend in the Bay Area was certainly one to remember.

 Lost in the melee, San Francisco pitcher Jeff Samardzija joined the fray and banged heads with his teammate, outfielder Michael Morse.
 The collision was so violent that Morse suffered a concussion and was forced to the 7-day DL.